 Sometimes an injury, infection, burn, or other trauma to the arm triggers lymphedema.
 Studies have also shown that gaining weight after breast cancer treatment can strain the lymphatic system.
 Many studies indicate that the risk for developing lymphedema varies based on how the lymph nodes are taken out.

-While we don’t know whether specific activities increase the risk of developing lymphedema after treatment for breast cancer, there are some general guidelines that you can follow to reduce the chance of getting an infection that might lead to the condition:
+We don’t know whether specific activities increase the risk of developing lymphedema after treatment for breast cancer.
+But there are some general guidelines you can follow to reduce the chance of getting an infection that might lead to the condition:

 - Use a moisturizer daily to help protect the skin of your arm and hand.